escotoj/solid-workout-app/README.md

 Email: j.escoto14@gmail.com
 GitHub: [escotoj](https://github.com/escotoj)

-## ROUTES
-- QUERY_ME - WORKS

-LOGIN - WORKS - FRONTEND
-ADD_USER - WORKS - FRONTEND
-ADD_WORKOUT - WORKS

-SINGLE_WORKOUT - WORKS
-Update_WORKOUT - WORKS
-REMOVE_WORKOUT - WORKS

 ## GET_TODO

-- add cricle icon for addwork out component
+- home page needs better styling.
+- add material icons to each page.
+- add floating action button to be in every page once logged in as a component

-- add notes and date to mutation to triple check seed data and rendering.
+- add notes to the history and addworkout
+- navbar to render on the far left corner.

 - ADD API that renders gym photos with unsplash at loggin and sign up.
 - create feeds page that will display the workouts like a blog.
-- navbar to render on the far left corner.
-- need to style the workout models with MUI

 ## GOT_TO_COMPLETE

+- Date added to create and history
 - need log out
 - style the gains page
 - style the add_workout page.